quartz-labs-dev/pabal-mcp/README.md

   "mcpServers": {
     "pabal-mcp": {
       "command": "bash",
-      "args": ["/Users/you/path/to/pabal-mcp/run-mcp.sh"],
+      "args": ["/ABSOLUTE/PATH/TO/pabal-mcp/run-mcp.sh"],
-      "cwd": "/Users/you/path/to/pabal-mcp"
+      "cwd": "/ABSOLUTE/PATH/TO/pabal-mcp"
     }
   }
 }
 ```

-You can set `dataDir` in `secrets/aso-config.json` instead of environment variables.
-If you prefer env vars, set `PABAL_MCP_DATA_DIR` in the `env` block of your MCP client config.
+Set `dataDir` in `secrets/aso-config.json` to control where data is written.

 ## 🔧 MCP Tools